 You've already done the hard part...finding the person you want to spend the rest of your life with!

 Once you set your wedding date, it's best to contact a marriage commissioner as soon as possible.
 Every year there are "choice" wedding dates which are in high demand, especially during the summer months.
 Be sure to include the date, the location and the approximate time of the wedding in your email or phone message.
 We then set up a meeting on the phone, via video or in my home to get to know you and learn about your wedding plans.

 1. Find someone to marry.

 2. Determine the date, place and time for your wedding.

 3. Find a marriage commissioner.
-Since you are on my web page, pick me!
+Since you are on my website, pick me!

 4. Get a marriage licence from an Alberta Registry Agent.
 Fees vary between registry offices.

 Go to the registry together with a piece of government issued photo ID (passport, driver's license) and divorce documents if you have been married before.
 Both of you must be present to buy a marriage licence.
-You will need to know:
+You will need to know, among other things:

 - your full legal names

-- the date and place of your birth
+- the dates and places of your births

 - your parents' full legal names and their places of birth.

 The registry agent will type up this information, give you a form and ask you to check it carefully.
 CHECK IT VERY CAREFULLY!!
 Check the spelling and the dates.
 Marriage commissioners cannot change information on the licence.

-When you are sure everything is correct, give it back to the registry agent and make sure s/he signs the bottom part of the licence.
+When you are sure everything is correct, give it back to the registry agent and make sure this person signs the bottom part of the licence.
 Don't fold the licence or get it dirty.
 Call ahead and make arrangements to drop it off with me.